ohyoungjooung2/useradd/README.md

 Usage
 -----

-1. add the your public key in files/default/authorized_keys
+1. add the your public key into as files/default/authorized_keys
 2. In chef client just do below command. chef-client -o useradd